Bedrock-OSS/bedrock-wiki-legacy/documentation/molang.md

 Return 1.0 or 0.0 based on whether the entity is a ghost.

-Currently, only returns 1.0 for a guardian ghost and is used by its renderer.
+*Currently, only returns 1.0 for a guardian ghost and is used by its renderer.*

+# query.is_grazing

+Formatted like: `is_grazing = query.is_grazing`.

+Return 1.0 or 0.0 based on whether the entity is eating a block.

+*Currently, only returns 1.0 for a sheep and entities using runtime identifier of a sheep.*

 # query.is_jumping